 Urban design.
 Culture and art.
 Planning and architecture.
 The environment, agriculture and food.
 Health.
 The economy and what drives it.
 Housing, neighbourhoods and special places.
 Transportation.
 Social issues.
-These are some of the topics of City Conversations, a series of Thursday lunchtime meet-ups on the first and third Thursday of every month at Simon Fraser University’s Vancouver campus.
+These are some of the topics of City Conversations, a series of lunchtime meet-ups on the first and third Thursday of every month at Simon Fraser University’s Vancouver campus.

 Bring your sushi, sandwich and smoothie, and settle in for brief presentations from the most knowledgable people we can find on current topics affecting Vancouver and the Lower Mainland.
 Whenever possible, we’ll provide experts with contrasting views, to get the facts out front and the conversation rolling.
 Then ask your questions and present your opinions, so we all can learn from each other.
 City Conversations doesn't have lecturers and audience, but rather presenters and participants.
 It's a conversation.

 Make it a habit to drop by the first and third Thursday of each month.
 SFU’s Vancouver campus is only 100 steps from Waterfront Station, the heart of the region’s transit network.
 We start promptly at 12:30 PM, and end promptly at 1:30 PM, so you can get on with the rest of your day.
 No fees or registration, and just one favour: please unwrap your sandwich before the conversation starts.

 Venue and access: SFU Vancouver at Harbour Centre 515 West Hastings St., between Seymour and Richards or via Harbour Centre - rear entry on Cordova St. east of Waterfront Station.